 “What the hell are you doing out here then?”
 I demanded, forcing the truth from him with my abilities.

 When he didn’t answer I grew angry.
 I used my abilities to search his emotions, his intent was pure.
 I haven’t met many people that could deflect my powers, though I tried not to use them frequently.
+It was difficult to get a true reading on him.

 I grunted, “I know you won’t, that doesn’t mean you won’t try.”